-- 1. Why did people feel it was important to place this site in the National Register of Historic Places in 1980 when there were no plans at the time to excavate it? - 2.
-Why is this site, which has not been deeply excavated very much yet, considered to be one of the most important archeological sites in Colorado? - 3.
-How many bone, ceramic, and other artifacts were collected for the Denver Museum of Nature and Science just in the 1990s alone?
+- 1. Why is this site, which has not been deeply excavated very much yet, considered to be one of the most important archeological sites in Colorado? - 2.
+How many bones, ceramic, and other artifacts were collected for the Denver Museum of Nature and Science just in the 1990s alone?